Prescription drug insurance

 In Québec, everyone must be covered by prescription drug insurance at all times.
-By completing a short questionnaire, you will know in a few minutes under what time of plan (private or public) you should be covered and what steps you need to take, if any.
+By completing a short questionnaire, you will know in a few minutes under what type of plan (private or public) you should be covered and what steps you need to take, if any.

 When a child covered by a private plan turns 18, the insurer Insurer

 A legal person that holds a permit issued by the Autorité des marchés financiers authorizing it to transact personal insurance in Québec and that assumes, in return for a premium paid, the financial consequences resulting from one or more risks specified in the contract signed by the parties. will usually extend the child's coverage automatically.
 However, when a child covered by the public plan reaches that age, the parents must contact the Régie to have the child's coverage extended.
 Private insurers and the Régie may check to make sure the child is indeed a full-time student.

 The Régie may request proof of school attendance issued by an educational institution at the secondary, college or university level.
 The proof must show the child's identity, indicate the period of studies and confirm that the studies are full-time.

-The children may remain covered by their parents' plan until their 26th birthday.
+The child will remain covered by his or her parents' plan until his or her 26th birthday.
 However if, between ages 18 and 25, a child ceases to meet either of the above conditions, even temporarily, the child or the child's parents must notify the private insurer or the Régie, which in most cases will terminate the child's coverage.